univention/univention-corporate-server/doc/manual/monitoring/dashboard.rst

 Installation
 ------------

-The UCS Dashboard consists of three parts:
+The UCS Dashboard consists of the following parts:

 UCS Dashboard
    The *UCS Dashboard* app for the visualization of data from the central